 Beyond its colourful and at times incredibly frustrating facts, Wiseau Studio, LLC v Harper provides members of the Canadian arts community, and documentarians in particular, with a wealth of practical and authoritative guidance on Fair Dealing as a user’s right.
 Schabas’ decision is a strong statement on the importance of works that report and criticize, and on freedom of expression in Canada.

 Written by Meghan Carlin.
-Meghan is entering her second year of studies at Osgoode Hall Law School.
+Meghan is entering her second year of studies at Osgoode Hall Law School and is a summer law student with Taylor Oballa Murray Leyland LLP who acted as co-counsel for the defendants in this case.
 In addition to her work with the IPilogue, Meghan is a Fellow with the Innovation Clinic and is Co-President of the Osgoode Entertainment and Sports Law Association.

 Wiseau Studio, LLC et al. v.
 Harper et al., 2020 ONSC 2504 at para 183.